mstrlaw/mstrlaw/src/posts/2024-05-08-how-to-cross-the-lake.md

 >
 > The combination between how clear the ask is - "get to that side of the lake" - and the knowledge, seniority and ingenuity of the engineering team, gets you very differing results.
 >
-> I﻿ am in at this intersection where the ask is doable, realistic and formulated well enough so that my team is able to come up with a solution that is sound in terms of time, quality and cost.
+> I﻿ operate in this intersection where the ask is made and I help on ensuring it's doable, realistic and formulated well enough so that my team is able to come up with a solution that is sound in terms of time, quality and cost.
 Furthermore, some engineers are less experienced, or might miss some information to generate a good solution.
-I also come in to coach them at reasoning about tradeoffs.
+I also come in to coach them at reasoning about tradeoffs, decision making, risks, technical choices, and so on.
 >
 > A﻿ younger engineer might swim to the other side because it's "quicker".
-A more experienced engineer might walk even though it's longer because they know they might die of hypothermia once they get out of the water, their clothes soaked.
+A more experienced engineer might propose walking even though it's longer because they know they might die of hypothermia once they get out of the water, their clothes soaked.
 So it's a matter of tradeoffs depending on what is desired and under which circumstances and I help the team reason, clarify and navigate those nuances.